pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Não vai chover na próxima semana.

-Item.
 3.9.
 Futuro na Interrogativa com WILL

 A Forma Interrogativa difere quanto ao posicionamento do Will entre o verbo There Be (haver, existir) e os demais verbos.

-Item.
 3.9.1.
 Com o verbo There Be

 Faz-se a interrogativa colocando-se o Will antes do There Be.

 Will there be an ISIS state on the trans-lsrael highway? (israelnationalnews.com)

 Haverá um estado islâmico na rodovia trans-lsrael?

-Item.
 3.9.1.
 Com os demais verbos

 Para os demais verbos faz-se a forma interrogativa afirmativa no Simple Future posicionando o auxiliar WILL no início da frase, seguido do sujeito e em seguida do verbo: